 USS Comstock (LSD-19)

 The Comstock was built at a time when most navy ships were constructed with hundreds of asbestos-containing parts.
-These were designed to insulate, fireproof, and strengthen ships, but unfortunately, it was not known until later that asbestos could cause more harm than good.
+These were meant to insulate, fireproof, and strengthen ships, but unfortunately, it was not known until later that asbestos could cause more harm than good.
 Many veterans were exposed to the harmful fibers on ships like the Comstock and were diagnosed later with terrible diseases like mesothelioma and lung cancer.

 About the USS Comstock

-The USS Comstock was an amphibious dock landing ship in the U.S. Navy, belonging to the Casa Grande class of such amphibious ships.
-The Casa Grande ships were built during World War II, both for the Royal Navy and the U.S. Navy.
+The USS Comstock was an amphibious dock landing ship in the U.S. Navy, belonging to the Casa Grande class of amphibious ships.
+Casa Grande ships were built during World War II, both for the Royal Navy and the U.S. Navy.
 The class was to have 19 ships, but only 17 were constructed.
 The Royal Navy ordered seven Casa Grande ships, but only ever received four of them.
 The Comstock remained a U.S. ship.

 The Comstock displaced nearly 8,000 tons when at capacity, was 457 feet long, and could carry a variety of combinations of landing craft.
 She was also armed with several gun mounts and could carry 17 officers, 237 enlisted men and could accommodate 240 officers and troops being transported.
 The ship was powered and propelled by steam turbines, twin propellers, and two Babcock and Wilcox steam boilers.